gMarx/AlejandrosCostcoCourier/docs/gmaps.md

   Then we use the distance from to ensure the delivery destination is within XX miles of Both addresses (check that 2 addresses are returned)

-  rails g nifty:scaffold location address:string latitude:float longitude:float
+  rails g scaffold location address:string latitude:float longitude:float

+  ---lots of stuff -- watch youtube video https://www.youtube.com/watch?v=R0l-7en3dUw